GLOBAL MARKETS-Weak U.S. data sends dollar, equities lower

 ISM's index of U.S. factory activity fell to 51.3 last month - its lowest since May - from a revised 56.5 in December.
 The reading was well below a median forecast of 56 in a Reuters poll of economists.
 Readings above 50 indicate expansion.

-The price of safe-haven gold rose about 1.5 percent as the ISM reading rattled investors, even as data showed European manufacturers had a solid start to the year.
+Stocks on Wall Street fell 1.5 percent and gold prices rose about 1.5 percent as the ISM reading rattled investors, even as data showed European manufacturers had a solid start to the year.

 Slower growth in the Chinese goods-producing sectors, coupled with the U.S. data, raised concern about the health of the global economy.